 Plasmic – from plasma.
 The fourth state of matter consisting of many charged particles, or as in blood plasma, a fluid medium that transports cells

 Inc. – from incorporation.

-Kin designs installations that emerge from their environment, often combining contemporary technology (i.e. motion sensors, digital software, tracking devices) with recycled, repurposed and sustainable materials.
-She incorporates techniques of interaction design to draw people into her work and explore how we use our bodies to navigate a space, partly as an exercise in empowerment.
-The art may be a fragment of a story wherein the viewer may take part if they choose, signalling the social and environmental consequences of our actions (or inactions) and how our bodies can be used to great effect.
+Kin designs installations that emerge from their environment, often combining contemporary technology (motion sensors, digital software, tracking devices) with recycled, re-purposed and sustainable materials.
+She incorporates techniques of interaction design to draw people into her work and explore how we use our bodies to navigate a space.
+The art may be a fragment of a story wherein the viewer may take part if they choose, signalling the social and environmental consequences of our actions (or inactions) and how movement can be used to great effect.
 Kin’s work is marked by an interest in our treatment of natural resources, understandings and uses of ‘nature’, and how environments can mediate relationships between people.

-Lila Darkstar navigates the relationship between digital culture and the body, mental and physical health, identity, emotion, existence, and our social interactions through installation, sound and visual art.
+Lila Darkstar navigates the relationship between digital culture and the body, mental and physical health, identity, emotion, and our social interactions through installation, sound and visual art.
 Working with a multi-disciplinary approach – combining audio, moving image and physical structures – she looks at how our use of and, at times, dependence on digital technology shapes who we are, and how we perceive ourselves and others.
-Her current focus is on selfie culture, pursuits of happiness and perfection, presentations of the self, and digital addiction and its relationship to health.
+Her current focus is on selfie culture, pursuits of happiness and perfection, presentations of the self, and digital expression.